KQM-git/TCL/docs/evidence/equipment/artifacts.md

 * Newly documented as inconsistent: AMC, Sayu, Aloy
 * Does not receive 4NO: Ganyu

-Non snapshot units are still tested to see if the buff applies in time for the first instance of damage from their Burst (like Eula, Keq), since there are other on-burst effects, like MSR, that do not consistently apply in time.
+Non snapshot units are still tested to see if the buff applies in time for the first instance of damage from their Burst (like Eula, Keq), since there are other on-Burst effects, like MSR, that do not consistently apply in time.

 **Evidence:**
 [Spreadsheet](https://docs.google.com/spreadsheets/d/1jhIP3C6B16nL1unX9DL_-LhSNaOy_wwhdr29pzikpcg/edit#gid=0)